1.3: Physical-Chemical Foundations

 ΔSsys often depends on matter dispersal (positional entropy). ΔSsurr depends on energy changes in the surroundings, ΔHsurr = -ΔHsys (thermal entropy).

-It is more convenient to express thermodynamic properties based on the system which is being studied, not on the surrounding.
-This can be readily done for the ΔSsurr which depends both on ΔHsys and the temperature.
-First consider the dependency on ΔHsys.
+It is more convenient to express thermodynamic properties based on the system that is being studied, not on the surroundings.
+This can be readily done for the ΔSsurr, which depends on ΔHsys and the temperature.
+First, consider the dependency on ΔHsys.
 Thermal energy flows into or out of the system, and since ΔHsys = - ΔHsurr,

 \(ΔS_{surr}\) is proportional to -ΔHsys